numerai/docs/tournament/bounties.md

  - CSRF without any security impact
  - Rate limiting attacks (unless it constitutes a significant risk)
  - Email sending checks
- - Dead or misconfigured DNS (unless it constitutes a significant risk)
+ - Misconfigured DNS records (unless it constitutes a significant risk)

 ### How to submit a bug report